Elie-A-98/odc/README.md

 But in other pages, even in login and products pages, there is room for improvement in reusability and code structure, but I was iterating fast and I was planning to refactor a little at the end if I still had time.

 Regarding the size of the mock data, I added 40 items because I am currently rendering about 6 to 10 products at once on ui and the pagination is done on the backend server (msw api), so adding more items would not slow down the ui.
 That is also why so I only implemented pagination without virtualization (that I would have done with react virtuozo).

-I used radix unstyled primitives for the good composition and accessibility they offer, and implemented my own design theme.
-I am using Linaria which is a zero runtime css library.
-I created my own theme structure (inspired by mui theme) and applied it using Linaria.
-So all the css in the application is statically generated at build time, even styled components.
-Linaria allowed me to write css syntax, and still have the composability of js modules and react components, with 0 runtime.

-The theme can change and it is built to support that, but because I ran out of time I left both the dark and light themes using the same palettes.